2024.2.12

 In the past month, I feel like I've come to understand this well.

-"We will go as far as we can!" the fans of (G)-IDLE led the way in showing that.
+"We will go as far as we can!" the fans of (G)-IDLE have led the way in showing that.

 In that case, we have nothing more to say and will simply watch their trends.